ClementRivaille/orchestre-js/README.md

 const context = new (window.AudioContext || window.webkitAudioContext)();
 const orchestra = new Orchestre(120, context);
 ```

+You can also access the audio context from the `context` property of the orchestre.

 Players are by default connected to the context's destination.
 You can change that with the `destination` parameter.
 ```javascript